data-integrations/wrangler/docs/directives/split-to-columns.md

 # Split to Columns

-The SPLIT-TO-COLUMNS directive splits a column based on a separator into multiple columns.
+The SPLIT-TO-COLUMNS directive splits a column based on a regular expression into multiple columns.

 ## Syntax

 ```
- split-to-columns <column> <separator>
+ split-to-columns <column> <regex>
 ```

-The `<column>` is split based on the `<separator>`, which can be defined as a regular expression (regex).
+The `<column>` is split into one or more columns around matches of the specified regular expression `<regex>`.

 ## Usage Notes